mmkal/artifact.ci/README.md

 The actual service doesn't have a paywall for now, and usage is free to start out with.
 Access may be limited to my [GitHub sponsors](https://github.com/sponsors/mmkal) due to storage costs.
 I'm giving some users and organizations free access - this is based on how much I use them myself, but if you would like to use this without sponsorship, [contact me](https://x.com/mmkalmmkal).

-## Availability
+## Usage and Availability

 There's no API surface right now.
 Just install the app and it should "just work" - it'll find your artifacts automatically.
-Options may be added in future to customise how the artifact is stored (for example, defining content-disposition headers, or making access to certain files public rather tha private).
+There are a small number of options that can be customised, see [advanced usage docs](https://www.artifact.ci/advanced).
 Usage limits may be introduced in future, or a proper payments setup.

 Note that the GitHub team have mentioned a built-in solution is on their radar, so hopefully this will only be necessary for a short while.
 <!-- codegen:end -->